Gagik I of Armenia: Archaeological finds

 One of Gagik's principal projects was the Church of St. Gregory in Ani (1001–10), loosely modeled on Zvartnots.
 During Nicholas Marr's excavation of the city's ruins in 1906, a 2.26-meter high statue of King Gagik holding a model of his church was found in fragments.
 It shows Gagik wearing a turban on his head and a khalat, which indicates that he was recognized by the Abbasid Caliphate.
 The statue was originally located in a niche high up in the north facade of the church.
 It was lost in uncertain circumstances at the end of the First World War.
 Only a few photographs record its appearance.
 A surviving fragment of the statue is now in the Erzurum archaeological museum.
 Exactly how, and when, it got there is unknown.
-According to the museum staff it was found somewhere in the vicinity of Erzurum and the finder brought it to the museum by car.
+According to the museum staff, it was found somewhere in the vicinity of Erzurum and the finder brought it to the museum by car.

+A replica sculpted by Hrach Galstyan in 1993 is displayed at the entrance of the History Museum of Armenia in Yerevan.